Saint Petersburg Architecture Guide – From Ancient to Modern Times

 Grand Choral Synagogue

 Built between 1880 and 1888 and finally consecrated in 1893, the Grand Choral Synagogue soon became the center of the Jewish community in the city.
-With some 3200 square meters in area and a 47m high dome, it is the second largest in Europe after the Dohany Street Synagogue in Budapest.
-Unfortunately, the Bolshevik’s shut down the Synagogue in 1930 and the Nazis bombed it during the siege of Leningrad.
-It was meticulously reconstructed and opened again in 1998.
-Today Jewish community institutions are established here, including a library, a kosher kitchen, and of course a yeshiva.
+With some 3200 square meters in area and a 47-meters (154 ft) high dome, it is the second largest in Europe after the Dohany Street Synagogue in Budapest.

 Grand Choral Synagogue